Causal Transfer in Medical Image Analysis: Current Research Directions

 \section{Current Research Directions}

 The field of CTL in medical image analysis offers numerous avenues for future research.
-This section delineates several promising directions for addressing existing challenges and enhancing the impact of CTL.
+This section outlines several promising directions for addressing existing challenges and enhancing the impact of CTL.